NVlabs/Deep_Object_Pose/data_generation/readme.md

 The indices of the 3D bounding cuboid are in the order shown in the sketch below (0..7), with the object being in its neutral orientation (X axis pointing forward, Y left, Z up).

-The order of the indices is the same as NVidia Deep learning Dataset Synthesizer (NDDS) and nvdu_viz from NVidia Dataset Utilities.
+The order of the indices is the same as NVIDIA Deep learning Dataset Synthesizer (NDDS) and nvdu_viz from NVIDIA Dataset Utilities.

 ```text
    (m) 3 +-----------------+ 0 (b)